NIYITANGA/Python_IV_Meds_WastingApps/ReadMe.md

 4. Forth Feature ; `Read data from an external file, CSV`

-There is option for the user of this application to `import` the wasted IV_Meds recorded in the CSV file and populate those data in the treeview before being visualized.
+There is option for the user of this application to `import` the wasted IV_Meds recorded in the CSV file before the end of the month, and populate those data in the treeview before being visualized.

 Python function code for import csv file;